 Hamburger hash in the crockpot has tender potatoes, beef, and corn in a creamy mushroom sauce.
 It’s finished off with melted cheese just before serving.
 It’s a stick-to-your-ribs meal that you’ll want to make over and over.

 We love a good meat and potato dinner recipe that doubles as a stick-to-our-ribs meal and absolutely delicious comfort food.
-Try our Steak and Potato Soup recipe, Steak, Potatoes and Corn, or our Classic Pot Roast Dinner.
+Try our Slow Cooker Steak and Potato Soup, Slow Cooker Steak, Potatoes and Corn, or our Slow Cooker Pot Roast.

 Why this hamburger hash recipe works